intershop/intershop-pwa/docs/project-structure.md

 ### Do Not Unsubscribe, Use Destroy Observable and takeUntil Instead

-Following the ideas of the article [RxJS: Don’t Unsubscribe](https://medium.com/@benlesh/rxjs-dont-unsubscribe-6753ed4fda87), the following pattern is used for ending subscriptions to Observables that are not handled via async pipe in the templates.
+Following the ideas of the article [RxJS: Don’t Unsubscribe](https://medium.com/@benlesh/rxjs-dont-unsubscribe-6753ed4fda87), the following pattern is used for ending subscriptions to observables that are not handled via async pipe in the templates.

 ```typescript
 export class AnyComponent implements OnInit, OnDestroy {